lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 how to process source files, for example executing the Abaqus command.
 Targets are the output artifacts created by the action, such as an Abaqus model file.
 It is also worth noting that the ``SConscript`` file naming convention is case sensitive.
-In this tutorial, we will build the geometry for a single element part using the :meth:`waves.builders.abaqus_journal` builder (click the builder's name to link to the
+In this tutorial, we will build the geometry for a rectangle part using the :meth:`waves.builders.abaqus_journal` builder (click the builder's name to link to the
 |PROJECT| :ref:`waves_builders_api` API).